aymannadeem/foldilocks/README.md

 ![image](https://user-images.githubusercontent.com/875834/56535678-4ad4c280-652a-11e9-99bb-710de7cb3e1a.png)

-_Real life photograph of the runtime exception that occurs when you use foldl on finite lists:_
+_Real life photograph of the runtime exception that occurs when you use `foldl` on finite lists:_
 ![image](https://user-images.githubusercontent.com/875834/56536293-b4a19c00-652b-11e9-98af-c2cec20b877b.png)

 ## A simple example

-Before I show you how to choose the right fold, here's a small example that demonstrates the way folds are used to abstract away recursion.
+Before I show you how to choose the correct fold using GHCi, it's important to understand how folds are used to abstract away recursion.

 ### Translating manual recursion to fold operations

-Replacing manual recursion with folds is a frequently occurring refactoring opportunity in Haskell code bases (though whether or not it's the _right_ decision is a discussion that appears [later in this tutorial](#why-folds-are-good)).
-This use-case, of rewriting a manually recursive function in terms of folds, is common and important enough that I will teach it to you.
-Let's start with a super simple function you were introduced to in grade school: `sum`!
+Rewriting manual recursion in terms of folds is a frequently occurring refactoring opportunity in Haskell code bases (though whether or not it's the _right_ decision is a discussion that appears [later in this tutorial](#why-folds-are-good)).
+To learn how this works, let's start with a super simple function you were introduced to in grade school: `sum`!

 #### Sum with manual recursion